neufieldrobotics/NeuROAM/lidracam_align/README.md

 - Close other applications to ensure smooth real-time visualization
 - For MCAP files, having `metadata.yaml` significantly improves loading performance
 - If you have multiple camera topics, pre-select the one you want to use to avoid the selection dialog

+## Tips for Best Results

+### **Alignment Quality Indicators**

+Monitor these metrics for successful calibration:
+- **Point count**: Aim for 1000+ visible points for good coverage
+- **Spatial distribution**: Points should be spread across the image, not clustered
+- **Depth variation**: Mix of close and far points (blue to red color range)
+- **Edge alignment**: LiDAR points should align with object edges in the camera image

+### **Common Alignment Scenarios**

+**Automotive Setup (Forward-facing camera + LiDAR):**
+1. Start with "Match Centers"
+2. Use "Auto Z-Align" for ground plane alignment
+3. Fine-tune with small rotations (typically <10° in all axes)
+4. Verify road/ground points align with image horizon

+**Indoor/Handheld Setup:**
+1. Use "Match Centers" for initial positioning
+2. Focus on wall/object edge alignment
+3. Use mouse controls for intuitive 3D rotation
+4. Verify depth consistency across the scene

+**Drone/Aerial Setup:**
+1. "Match Centers" provides good starting point
+2. Pay attention to pitch angle (camera looking down)
+3. Use top-view to verify horizontal alignment
+4. Check that ground features align properly

+### **Troubleshooting Alignment Issues**

+**No points visible after loading:**
+- Check coordinate system conventions (LiDAR vs Camera)
+- Try "Match Centers" to get initial positioning
+- Verify your data contains synchronized timestamps
+- Check that LiDAR and camera topics are from the same time period

+**Points appear but don't align:**
+- Use "Match Centers" first, then fine-tune manually
+- Check if coordinate systems are consistent with your sensor setup
+- Verify camera calibration parameters are correct
+- Try "Auto Z-Align" if dealing with ground-based scenarios

+**Alignment drifts during adjustment:**
+- Use text inputs for precise values instead of sliders
+- Make small incremental changes (±0.1m translation, ±5° rotation)
+- Save intermediate results to avoid losing good alignments
+- Use the dual-view to verify changes from multiple perspectives

 ## Sample Data